kelemilo/Project1/Project1.md

 ## Installing Apache & Updating The Firewall
 ---

-I installed Apache on my Ubuntu Os by running the following commands:
+I installed Apache on my Ubuntu OS by running the following commands:

 `
 sudo apt update